 Be a good citizen – try to only travel when well.

 This is common sense.
 If you have a cold or are coming down with the flu or have a deadly and contagious virus, try to postpone your trip, so you don’t get surrounding people on the plane sick.
-(Wondering how sick is too sick to travel?
+(Wondering how sick is too sick to fly?
 We answer that question.)

 Take care of yourself a couple weeks before you are leaving on your trip.
 Stay hydrated and visit a doctor if you do feel any symptoms coming on so you can take care of it right away.
 Make sure you are getting enough sleep because lack of sleep will make you more vulnerable to becoming sick.